The Beauty Queen of Jerusalem: Overview

 The series started airing on June 7, 2021, on the Yes Drama channel.
 The first two episodes of the series have been available on Yes VOD since June 3, 2021.
 At an event held in East Tel Aviv in December 2021, Yes unveiled its new original productions for 2022.
 It officially announced that the series had been renewed for a second season, which was screened toward the end of 2022.

 Filming of the series began in the summer of 2020 in various locations in the city of Safed, among them, at the Frenkel Frenel Museum and the Beit Castel Gallery.

 It closed the Israel Film Festival in Los Angeles in May 2022.

 The first half of Season 1 premiered on Netflix in the UK, France, the U.S., Argentina, Poland, Portugal, Spain, and other areas of Europe on May 20, 2022, and the second half premiered in the same regions on July 29, 2022.

 Season 1 became available on Netflix in Australia, Canada, The Netherlands, New Zealand, and South Africa on February 9, 2023.

 Season 2, re-edited as 16 episodes from its original broadcast of 26 episodes in Israel, became available on Netflix in all the aforementioned countries above on July 14, 2023.

 Plot summary

 The series tells the story of the Ermoza family, intertwined with the history during Ottoman rule and then under the British Mandate for Palestine.
 It also explores the family's fortunes during the subsequent periods of depression and war.

-The series' plot takes place simultaneously on two timelines wherein present and past stories are presented alternately, centered around Gabriel (Michael Aloni) and Rosa Ermoza (Hila Saada), and their three daughters.
-The eldest, Luna (Swell Ariel Or), is her father's favorite; Rachelika, and Becky.
+The series' timeline alternates the present and the past.
+The plot is centered around Gabriel Ermoza (Michael Aloni), his wife Rosa (Hila Saada), and their three daughters: Luna (Swell Ariel Or) (the eldest, who is her father's favorite), Rachelika, and Becky.
 The relationship between Gabriel and Luna contrasts with his lack of love for his wife, Rosa.
-Her jealousy of Luna leads to complex conflicts in the family.
+Rosa's jealousy of Luna leads to complex conflicts in the family.